McGill-ECSE321-Fall2022/project-group-18/README.md

 ## Deliverable 1

-For deliverable 1, members were asked to report on their individual contributions.
-See below.
+For deliverable 1, members were asked to report on their individual contributions in the table below.

 | Team Member | Deliverable 1 hours | Deliverable 1 Individual Efforts |
 | --- | --- | ---------- |